All Episodes

 I'll get back to that in a minute.

-The facility will consist of a high-frequency HF phased array transmitter.
+Located at the former Over-the-Horizon backscatter site at Kocona, Alaska, the facility will consist of a high-frequency HF phased array transmitter.

 This will be complemented by numerous scientific diagnostic instruments, both active and passive, to observe the artificial effects created by the interaction of the high-power HF beam on the ionosphere.

-At present, a developmental prototype has been constructed, consisting of a 48 antenna array, with a maximum re-radiated power of 360 kilowatts.
+At present, a developmental prototype has been constructed consisting of a 48-antenna array with a maximum re-radiated power of 360 kilowatts.

 48, 360, etc., etc.